pythonph/pycon-organizer-manual/program.md

 # Program

-- Responsible for coming up with a theme.
-- Responsible for making a schedule.
-- Responsible for calling, choosing, and preparing for speakers.
-- Filipino hospitality for our foreign speakers
-- Accomodation for foreign speakers/guests
-- Merienda
-- Meeting foreign speakers/guests at the airport
-- Escort foreign speakers/guests to their hotel
-- Immigration letters

 ## Speakers

 It's our priority to make sure we maintain the quality of talks and speakers for PyCon.
 Talks and workshop must always be related to Python.